christophebe/julius-gpt/readme.md

 ```bash
  ~ julius post
 ```

-Do not forget to set the api key with -k or with an environment variable.

 In automatic mode, the CLI will ask you some questions to generate the post :
 - language : we support all languages supported by GPT-4